timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 },
 ]} />

-A strong 45 miles into the Sierra Nevadas we pushed up to 12k feet of elevation, where the group finally started to feel the elevation a bit.
+A strong 45 miles into the Sierra Nevada we pushed up to 12k feet of elevation, where the group finally started to feel the elevation a bit.
 The temperature cooled dramatically, partially due to an incoming cold front.
-Here, however, we came across our first alpine lake; Chicken Springs Lake.
+Here, however, we came across our first alpine lake: Chicken Springs Lake.
 The lake was freezing cold, but I still soaked my feet to help them reduce in size, as my foot size had grown a full size since starting.
+Ant Man and Giggles dove straight in.

 The lake was beautiful, but unfortunately a bit trashed due to being a popular spot.
 My first campsite choice quickly was discarded as I found fecal remains hidden among the rocks.